Free Libraries For All A People's Pamphlet

 RRRLF · the Centre's contribution

+TWO DECADES.
 A NOSE DIVE.

 The Raja Rammohun Roy Library Foundation is the Union Government's library funding arm.
 From 2003 to 2023 it disbursed ₹197 crore in total, across 1.4 billion people, across twenty years.
 The line below is what each Indian got per year, in nominal rupees.
 In real terms — adjusted for inflation and population growth — the line is far steeper.
 Even at peak, the Centre was spending less than 25 paise per person per year on every public library in the country combined.